ldsomeone/MachineLearningProject/README.md

 # Machine Learning Portfolio

 This repository contains my machine learning portfolio assessment, showcasing various projects and implementations.
-Below is a detailed description of the projects, methodologies, and references.
+Below is a detailed description of the projects and references.

 ## Table of Contents
 - [Description](#description)